-- 1) Unplug kiln or turn off the kiln at the fused disconnect switch. - 2) Open up the control box and hinge down for access (as shown on page 2). - 3) Using needle nose pliers pull off the wires from the transformer.
+2) Open up the control box and hinge down for access (as shown on page 2).

+3) Using needle nose pliers pull off the wires from the transformer.
 THIS CAN BE TRICKY.
 It can take a good bit of force sometimes to remove these little spade connectors.
 You will probably not be able to do it with just your hands.
 Also the spade connectors on the transformer are not very strong.
 Take your time.
 Of course, if you are replacing a bad transformer it doesn't matter if you damage it.

-Showswires being pulled off the control transformer.
+Picture showing wires being pulled off the control transformer.

-4) Unscrew the two #8 screws that hold the control

-transformer onto the Contactor Panel and remove the transformer.
+4) Unscrew the two #8 screws that hold the control transformer onto the Contactor Panel and remove the transformer.